appacademy/SWEO-Part-Time-Resources/1-Module/2-week/3-day/README.md

 # W2D3

-- Quick note: Make sure to call us into your breakout room during practice time if you are at all confused with what you are working on! **Don't stare down your code!!**
+- Quick note: Please make sure to call us into your breakout room during practice time if you are at all confused with what you are working on! **Don't stare down your code!!**

 ## Helper Functions Longest Warm Up (15m)